 |What you need||Why you need it|

-Manage Subscriptions and Storage Accounts in the Azure portal provides more information.
+Manage Subscriptions and Storage Accounts in Azure provides more information.

 |Azure SQL Database||Stores the tables, views, and stored procedures used by the BizTalk Service, including the Tracking data.